 Learn more about why it’s important to choose a university that values and invests in research.

 Student Admissions, Outcomes, and Other Data

 Azusa Pacific University values the importance of developing programs of distinction and academic integrity.
 This attention to excellence has earned the school notable accreditations.
-The university is accredited by the Western Association of Schools and Colleges (WASC), while the doctoral program in psychology is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA), 750 1st Street, NE, Washington, DC, 20002 / phone: (202) 336-5979 / email: firstname.lastname@example.org.
+The university is accredited by the WASC Senior College and University Commission (WSCUC), while the doctoral program in psychology is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA), 750 1st Street, NE, Washington, DC, 20002 / phone: (202) 336-5979 / email: firstname.lastname@example.org.
 When you graduate from APU’s psychology program, you embark on your career with the assurance that you are well equipped to function in the education and behavioral studies arena and are a valued asset to the organization you serve.

 U.S. News & World Report’s America’s Best Colleges 2023 edition named Azusa Pacific to its list of top national universities and several other significant lists, including First-Year Experiences and Top Performers on Social Mobility.
 The Princeton Review designated APU as 1 of 126 institutions in the “Best Western Colleges” section of its 2023 Best Colleges guide.
 APU’s School of Nursing was named a top nursing school in California for 2023 by College Factual and Niche.
 APU was included as a top-100 degree producer by Diverse: Issues In Higher Education and is a designated Hispanic-Serving Institution (HSI).
 Azusa Pacific is also a Military Friendly School and Yellow Ribbon University, serving more than 500 military-connected students and families, and is classified by the Carnegie Foundation as an R2 Doctoral Research University.